kaleidawave/self-rust-tokenize/self-rust-tokenize/README.md

 [![](https://img.shields.io/crates/v/self-rust-tokenize)](https://crates.io/crates/self-rust-tokenize)

-For taking a instance of a structure and generating a `proc_macro2::TokenStream` of tokens which generate the structure
+For taking a instance of a structure and generating a `proc_macro2::TokenStream` of tokens which generate the structure.

 ```rust
 self_rust_tokenize::SelfRustTokenize::to_tokens(String::new("Hello")) === quote!(String::new("Hello"));